tonyngjichun/SOLAR/README.md

 This repository contains the PyTorch implementation of our ECCV 2020 paper "SOLAR: Second-Order Loss and Attention for Image Retrieval".

 Before you go any further, please check out [Filip Radenovic's great repository on image retrieval.](https://github.com/filipradenovic/cnnimageretrieval-pytorch) Our `solar-global` module is heavily built upon it.
-If you use this code in your research, please also kindly cite their work(s)!
+If you use this code in your research, please also kindly cite their work!
 ## Features
 - [x] Complete test scripts for large-scale image retrieval with `solar-global`
 - [x] Inference code for extracting local descriptors with `solar-local`
 - [x] Second-order attention map visualisation for large images
-- [ ] Matching performance visualisation
-- [ ] Training code for image-retrieval (**coming soon!**)
+- [ ] Training code for image-retrieval (***coming soon!***)
-- [ ] Training code for local descriptors
+- [ ] Image matching visualisation

 ## Requirements
 - Python 3